betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 - [Improved landings for wings](#15-keep-i-term-at-zero-for-fixed-wings-at-zero-throttle) iTerm is now kept active for wings while gliding into land, at zero throttle.
 - [Changed Soft Serial pin assignment command](#16-changed-soft-serial-pin-assignment-cli-command) Use `RESOURCE SOFTSERIALTX 1 <pin>` instead of `RESOURCE SERIALTX11 <pin>`.
 - [Custom Build Options](#16-custom-build-options):
+	- [RACE_PRO](#161-race-pro-build-option) Includes RPM Limiter, Quick OSD, RC Stats, Pre-arm page, and changes a few default settings.
-    - [RPM Limiter](#161-rpm-limiter-build-option) Limits the maximum average RPM, for Spec racing.
+    - [RPM Limiter](#162-rpm-limiter-build-option) Limits the maximum average RPM, for Spec racing.
-    - [Quick OSD](#162-quick-osd-menu-build-option) Adds an OSD page that allows the user to make most race-related changes in one place.
+    - [Quick OSD](#163-quick-osd-menu-build-option) Adds an OSD page that allows the user to make most race-related changes in one place.
-    - [RC Stats](#163-rc-stats-osd-build-option) Modified Stats screen including throttle summary data.
+    - [RC Stats](#164-rc-stats-osd-build-option) Modified Stats screen including throttle summary data.
-    - [Pre-Arm page](#164-pre-arm-spec-race-settings-osd-build-option) Pre-arm screen that displays values of relevance to spec racing
+    - [Pre-Arm page](#165-pre-arm-spec-race-settings-osd-build-option) Pre-arm screen that displays values of relevance to spec racing
-    - [GPS Lap Timer](#165-gps-lap-timer) Ever wanted to fly laps at a park and time yourself, without complicated extra hardware?
+    - [GPS Lap Timer](#166-gps-lap-timer) Ever wanted to fly laps at a park and time yourself, without complicated extra hardware?
 Add a GPS module and you can do exactly that.
 - [Blackbox Updates](#18-blackbox-and-logging-updates) RPM and pre-filter gyro included by default, 8 channels of debug data, awesome GPS mapping options.
 - [Other changes](#20-other-changes-and-fixes) RSSI now shows `dBm:channel` in diversity setups, Launch Control included always, DShot Telemetry independent of RPM filtering, Extended DShot Telementry, kaaak, many other small changes and fixes.